Use of Materials Protected by Copyright

-The use of material protected by copyright policy applies to all members of the university community including faculty, staff and students.
+The use of material protected by copyright policy applies to all members of the university community.
 This policy and federal legislation apply to all materials protected by copyright, including, but not limited to, published works, art, photographs, audio-visual materials, music, and software in all forms.

 Related legislation, policies, regulations and collective agreements include the following:

 - Copyright Act, R.S.C., 1985, c.
 C-42 as amended (the “Copyright Act”), and all related regulations

 - Student Conduct and Appeals Policies and Procedures